A (motor yacht)

 Motor Yacht A (MY A) is a superyacht designed by Philippe Starck and engineered by naval architect Martin Francis.
-It was built by the Blohm + Voss shipyard at the HDW deepwater facility in Kiel.
-It was ordered in November 2004, and delivered in 2008 at a rumoured cost of US$300 million.
-With a length of 119 m and measuring almost 6,000 tonnes, it is one of the largest motor yachts in the world.
-It is owned by Russian entrepreneur and industrialist Andrey Melnichenko.
+She was built by the Blohm + Voss shipyard at the HDW deepwater facility in Kiel.
+She was ordered in November 2004, and delivered in 2008 at a rumoured cost of US$300 million.
+With a length of 119 m and measuring almost 6,000 tonnes, she is one of the largest motor yachts in the world.
+Before 2022 she was connected with the Russian entrepreneur and industrialist Andrey Melnichenko, but according to his representatives he has no relation to her anymore.